 Configure allowed native apps

-App clients allow you to create configure specific settings for different consumers/platforms for your app, including mobile apps, and Unity games.
+App clients allow you to create and configure specific settings for different consumers and platforms for your app, including mobile apps and Unity games.
+Essentially, they are restrictions around your publishable key and where it can be used.

 Allowed app identifiers format

-We’ll use the unique value that identifies your app in the Apple App Store or Google Play Store.
+Use the unique value that identifies your app in the Apple App Store or Google Play Store.

 -